Power law rheology of generalised Maxwell and Kelvin-Voigt models: Introduction

 In this article, we will firstly highlight the fundamental aspects of these interesting and universal weak power law behaviours, in the framework of the linear theory of viscoelasticity.
-This will help us to understand not only the reason for their universality, but also the reason for the large number of possible theoretical microscopic models that are able to explain them.
-Next, we will extensively investigate two important types of microscopic models.
-The first, based on a generalised Maxwell model (see Fig. \ref{fig1}, top), retains the fluid properties of the system and its relaxation modes.
-The second, based on a generalised Kelvin-Voigt model (see Fig. \ref{fig1}, bottom), retains a more solid or gelled character, while presenting the weak power law behaviours.
-We will see that these two models, even though they have parallel descriptions, they translate essentially different microscopic physical systems.
+In the following sections, we will make a parallel excursion to the rheological behaviour of the generalised Maxwell and Kelvin-Voigt models, with a power law spectrum of relaxation or retardation times, ${\cal H}\sim 1/\tau^{\alpha}$ or ${\cal L}\sim \tau^\alpha$, respectively.
+When $0<\alpha<1$, we will see that these models lead to approximately the same weak power law behaviour, so often encountered in nature.
+For other values of $\alpha$, the two models have different and distinctive rheological behaviours, converging continuously to the 1-element Maxwell and Kelvin-Voigt models, respectively, for $\alpha<-1$ or $\alpha>2$.